|

 have positive effects on their progenies for generations to

+come.
 Aboo Talhah

 (RA), a companion of Rasoolullah (Sallallahu-alayhi-wasallam)